natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5A%20(China).md

 * Many payload options
 * AIM-9P missiles are quite effective
 * Highly manoeuvrable
-* Amazing energy retention, even in high-G manoeuvres
+* Amazing energy retention, even in high-G manoeuvres and high speeds
 * Hard to rip the wings
 * Can be used in many roles, such as fighter, attacker and base bomber
-* Competitive speed at sea level, on par with MiG-21s
 * Reasonable ammo pool for the cannons
+* Almost unbeatable in duels even against other comparable light fighters from other nations

 '''Cons:'''

 * No radar or rangefinder
 * No extra protection on the aircraft
-* Low top speed, acceleration, and climb rate compared to its counterparts
+* Low top speed, and low speed acceleration and climb rate compared to its counterparts
+* Doesn't have a ballistic computer for cannons and air to ground ordnance

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->